 “Seizing an Alternative: Toward an Ecological Civilization” was held on the campus of Pomona College in Claremont, California June 4-7, 2015.
-The event attracted more than 2,000 people from around the world and featured headliners such as Bill McKibben, Vandana Shiva, Wes Jackson, Herman Daly, and others.
+The event attracted more than 1,500 people from around the world and featured headliners such as Bill McKibben, Vandana Shiva, Wes Jackson, Herman Daly, and others.
+John B. Cobb, Jr., founding board chair of Pando Populus, was intellectual architect of the event.

 “Seizing an Alternative” was organized around the idea that there is an alternative to modern industrial life, and that in order to avoid catastrophic conditions we must seize an alternative way of thinking and living.
 That “alternative” is an ecological worldview.